BoxDevelopment/pc-audit-check-script/README.md

 # PC Audit (C# port)

-A direct C# port of your PowerShell audit script.
-Same sections, same fallback logic, same "Unknown" defaults, same `Format-List`-style output (label padded to the widest label, then ` : `, then value).

 a C# port of the previous PowerShell script (archived in powershell folder) does the exact same stuff the same exact way.